gamblevore/speedie/Documentation/Errors.md

         if !stderr.ok
             beep "An error occured during conversion:\n\n" + stderr.render

 This command "`beep`" would open up an alert-window and beep with the message passed.
 The "`using errorlist.new`" thing, would "contain" any errors from contaminating the rest of the program, which in this example we don't want.
 It does this by creating a new `stderr`... saving the old one, then replacing the old `stderr` after our job is done.
+You could do it manually but thats kind of ugly.

+    || old = stderr
+    stderr = errorlist.new
+    .startconversion
+    .doconversion
+    .finishconversion
+    if !stderr.ok
+        beep "An error occured during conversion:\n\n" + stderr.render
+    stderr = old

+This does the same thing but it looks messier.